 The first twos lesson are from my y9 class during lockdown.
 We explored what gratitude is, how it can help our well-being, & what practical ways we could incorporate it into our daily lives.

 For the third & fourth lessons we are back at school initially under Level 2 restrictions, and then desks remaining separated until the end of term for more precautionary measures.
-We are learning about a Fixed & Growth Mindset & developing ways we can practice/maintain a growth mindset.
+We were learning about a Fixed & Growth Mindset & developing ways we could practice/maintain a growth mindset.
 This is again with my y9 students.
+The 4th lesson had to be postponed a few times due to Covid restrictions so we actually completed it in Term 4.

 For a second year in a row we celebrated Mental Health Awareness Week (MHAW) at Tamaki College.
-While we were still under Level 2 restrictions most half of it, the second & third 'lesson' provides some insight into how tauira were able to share their understanding of Mental Health with staff.
-The fourth lesson provides some guidance on how a staff team could run a MHAW within school, in particularly how to boost staff engagement & well-being in a traditionally quite stressful last week of term.
+The second, third & fourth lessons were therefore related to this.
+While we were still under Level 2 restrictions for over half of it, the second & third 'lessons' provide some insight into how tauira were able to share their understanding of Mental Health with staff.
+The fourth lesson provides some guidance on how a staff team could run a MHAW within a school, in particularly how to boost staff engagement & well-being in a traditionally quite stressful last week of term.

 Term 4 :

-Given Aotearoa has returned to level 1, term 4 is an opportunity to show lessons & learnings that are far more student centred.
-Can't wait to get in it!
+Given Aotearoa has returned to level 1, term 4 was an opportunity for lessons that were more student centred and focused more on group work due to the reduction in restrictions.